What Is the Leading Source of Beach and Ocean Trash?

 They are a problem for sure, but, ponder the quote below.
 It’s what I heard when I asked this question of an older beach patrol officer, who has been on or around the water all his life (click here for another one of these stories and a short video).

 “Balloons, they are the number one form of trash on the beach and we find many birds and seals every year who have died because of eating them…”

-As an example, the count from my morning walk today was the following:
+The count from my morning beach walk today was the following:

 - 6 Plastic Bottles